duanqingxi/NCOMMS-20-02976/README.md

 Advisors: Prof.Yuchao Yang(Email: yuchaoyang@pku.edu.cn)
 # System requirement
-Smiulation 1-show in the three-layer SNN forder
+Smiulation 1-show in the THREE-layer SNN forder

 Simulation 2

+Simulation 3-show in the RF remapping with gain modulation forder

+#INSTALLATION GUIDE
+Smiulation 1-show in the THREE-layer SNN forder

+Simulation 2

-Simulation 3-show in the RF remapping with gain modulation
+Simulation 3-show in the RF remapping with gain modulation forder